-PROPOSAL 4-AMENDMENT TO THE ANGIODYNAMICS, INC. EMPLOYEE STOCK PURCHASE PLAN
+PROPOSAL 5-AMENDMENT TO THE ANGIODYNAMICS, INC. EMPLOYEE STOCK PURCHASE PLAN

-We are asking our shareholders to approve an amendment of our Employee Stock Purchase Plan to increase the total number of shares of common stock that may be offered under the plan from 700,000 to 1,200,000.
-Our Board of Directors approved the amendment to the Employee Stock Purchase Plan on September 5, 2012, subject to shareholder approval at the Annual Meeting.
-Approval of the amendment to our Employee Stock Purchase Plan requires the affirmative vote of a majority of the votes cast at the Annual Meeting.
+We are asking our shareholders to approve an amendment of our Employee Stock Purchase Plan (the "ESPP") to increase the total number of shares of common stock that may be offered under the plan from 1,200,000 to 2,000,000.
+Our Board of Directors approved the amendment to the ESPP on August 28, 2014, subject to shareholder approval at the Annual Meeting.
+Approval of the amendment to the ESPP requires the affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote at the Annual Meeting.

-The purpose of the plan is to provide a means by which employees of AngioDynamics and its designated subsidiaries (collectively, "participants") may be given an opportunity to purchase AngioDynamics common stock through payroll deductions.
-Our Board of Directors believes that by providing our employees with the opportunity to acquire a proprietary interest in our company, we will be better able to attract, motivate, and retain the best available personnel for the success of our business.
-All eligible participants will have the same purchase rights and privileges under the plan.
+The purpose of the ESPP is to provide a means by which employees of AngioDynamics and its designated subsidiaries (collectively, "participants") may be given an opportunity to purchase AngioDynamics common stock through payroll deductions.
+Our Board of Directors believes that by providing our employees with the opportunity to acquire a proprietary interest in the Company, we will be better able to attract, motivate, and retain the best available personnel for the success of our business.
+All eligible participants will have the same purchase rights and privileges under the ESPP.

-As of August 22, 2012, 193,726 shares remained available for purchase under our Employee Stock Purchase Plan.
+As of September 2, 2014, 361,321 shares of common stock remained available for purchase under the ESPP.

-The essential features of the plan are summarized below: This summary does not purport to be a complete description of the plan, and is qualified by reference to the plan.
-The plan is set forth in its entirety as Appendix B to this proxy statement.
+The essential features of the ESPP are summarized below.
+This summary does not purport to be a complete description of the ESPP and is qualified by reference to the ESPP, as amended to date and as proposed to be amended, a copy of which is attached as Appendix B to this proxy statement.

-Summary of the Plan (as amended)
+Summary of the ESPP Plan (as amended)